mozilla/addon-sdk/AOM Native Jetpack Support.md

 [The JPM code base can be found here](https://github.com/jsantell/jpm).

+##### The Structure Of `jetpack-test-options.json`

+The `jetpack-test-options.json` file will be used for when one want to run tests.
+It will also be used in cases like `jpm run`, which should be considered a test as well, since using `jpm run` can be considered as testing manually.

+The values stored within the `jetpack-test-options.json` will be the same as those currently use in the `harness-options.json` file, with the following differences:

+* Overloaded SDK modules will be overloaded using properties from the `jetpack-test-options.json` file instead pulling these overloads from preferences (which can be done at a later time if it is desirable)
+* All properties that were redundant copies of data from the package.json file will no longer be used.
+* The `manifest` key will no longer be used, which stored information about the packages used.

 #### On Running SDK Tests

 The SDK has these current `cfx` test suites: